drwaterman/python-endpoint/README.md

 ## Testing

-Ensure test libraries are installed with `pip install -r tests_require.txt`
+Ensure test libraries are installed from `requirements.txt`.

 Then, ensure the tests pass by running: